Tell (magazine): Abacha era

 Conditions became more difficult after General Sani Abacha took power in a November 1993 military coup.
 On 2 January 1994 armed policemen and security officers seized 50,000 copies of the magazine at the printer's premises.
 The issue was titled "The Return of Tyranny - Abacha bares his fangs".

 The editors resorted to guerrilla tactics to survive, forming cells and frequently moving, with the magazine printed covertly in different locations.
 They relied on help from civilians, who supported the magazine by providing office space, buying copies and helping in many other ways.
-Several Tell staff, including Zainab Dabup, Bola Bolawole, Bilkisu Yusuf, Josh Arinze, and others were persecuted for their investigative journalism.
+Several Tells staff, including Zainab Dabup, Bola Bolawole, Bilkisu Yusuf, Josh Arinze, and others were persecuted for their investigative journalism.
 Many were threatened and forced to flee for the safety of themselves and loved ones.

 After the newspaper published a story that revealed that Abacha was suffering from cirrhosis of the liver, police and military raided Igiebor's house while he was away.
 His wife was maltreated when she said she did not know where he was.
 A soldier pointed a gun at his four-year-old daughter, threatening to shoot if Igiebor was not produced.

 Igiebor was jailed for six months from late 1995 to 1996, and later fled abroad to escape the threat of assassination.
 Osifo-Whiskey also spent six months in detention, arrested after a year in which he avoided his own house and stayed with friends, one of whom was killed.